U.S. proposes cutting total biofuels requirements in 2018

 Development of cellulosic biofuels has been slower than expected by lawmakers when they set up the program, stymied by regulatory delays and the economic downturn.

-The American Petroleum Institute, which represents oil companies, including BP America and Chevron Corp, praised the move to lower the overall requirements but said the proposal did not go far enough.
+The American Petroleum Institute, which represents oil companies, including BP America and Chevron Corp (CVX.N), praised the move to lower the overall requirements but said the proposal did not go far enough.

 Ethanol groups praised the agency for maintaining the target for conventional ethanol, which is mostly produced from corn in the United States, but were critical of the move to lower the advanced targets.